The brief guide to common French expressions

 How to say thank you in French?

-Saying thank you is by no means a perfect way that people around the world express their gratitude.
+Saying thank you is by no means a perfect way that people around the world to express their gratitude.
 There are many ways to express gratitude in different cultures and in different languages.

 Likewise, there are numerous ways to say thank you in French, from a simple merci, or thank you, to an ultra-polite expression of appreciation.